axiacore/socket-not-connected/README.md

 });
 ```

-Brought to you by the fine folks at [Axiacore](https://axiacore.com/)
+Brought to you by the lovely folks at [Axiacore](https://axiacore.com/)